abstract-enough/bss-paper/README.md

 this is also known as the cocktail party problem

+no positive requirment, mixing amplitudes is more accurate than mixing powers

 add literature review about methods using microphone locations

 larger number of receivers, as this is like more samples in a neural network problem